 - Open up to closed captioning.
 Turning on closed captioning on any in-house TV sets will allow customers who are hard-of-hearing or Deaf to follow along with whatever program is on.

 - Arrange for sensitivity training.
 Education is the best way to change attitudes and break down barriers for people with disabilities.
 Providing your staff with training on topics such as how to assist those with mobility devices, interact with service animals, etc, will ensure that everyone is informed on how to accommodate and include all people.

 Want to know how your business ranks on accessibility and how you can remove potential accessibility barriers?
-The Rick Hansen Accessibility Specialists offer free assessments of your business and provide recommendations on how to improve accessibility for people with disabilities.
+Get a Rick Hansen Foundation Accessibility Rating & Certification of your business and for recommendations on how to improve accessibility for people with disabilities.

 Do you have any other helpful recommendations to reduce barriers in your community spaces?
 Let us know at email@example.com.